dewwen/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-**Replace all of the missing values in the dataset using the mean for that 5-minute interval**
+**Replacing Strategy: replace all of the missing values in the dataset using the mean for that 5-minute interval**

 ```r
 data2 <- data